-Pretty straightforward stuff, but filling in the fields now will save you doing it again later.
+First, you’ll name your page and be prompted through briefly categorizing and describing your page.
 If you’re having trouble with the “Page Category” field, just choose something that relates to your business in any way; you can edit your selection later.

 Congratulations!
 You’ve officially been transported to Page creation’s most intimidatingly bland page.
 Despite having the aesthetic appeal of multigrain Cheerios soaking in wood glue, this page is riddled with useful information you’re going to want to check out after you’ve created your page in earnest.

-First thing’s first, though: let’s shift your page template to something a bit more business friendly.
+First thing’s first, though: let’s shift your page template to something a bit more business-friendly.

-Now that you’ve bounced back over to your business’s page, it’s time to add the first bits of flair.
+Finally!
+It’s time to add the first bits of flair.